Providing Information about Pediatric Uses of Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 1. What types of premarket submissions must include pediatric device use information under section 515A?

-In accordance with the FD&C Act, the requirement to submit pediatric device use information applies to the following applications when submitted on or after [EFFECTIVE DATE OF FINAL RULE], the effective date of the final rule.
+In accordance with the FD&C Act, the requirement to submit pediatric device use information applies to the following applications when submitted on or after April 10, 2014, the effective date of the final rule.

 - any request for a humanitarian device exemption (HDE)2 submitted under Section 520(m) of the FD&C Act;